Regional Infrastructure Fund guidelines are currently under review and will be re-released in the coming months.

 Step 1: Prior to application

-Prior to submitting an application, applicants are advised to:
+Prior to submitting a formal application, applicants are advised to:

 Step 2: Prepare an application